pypa/pip/docs/html/development/getting-started.rst

 =============

-pip's tests are written using the :pypi:`pytest` test framework and :mod:`unittest.mock`. :pypi:`tox` is used to automate the setup and execution of pip's tests.
+pip's tests are written using the :pypi:`pytest` test framework and :mod:`unittest.mock`. :pypi:`nox` is used to automate the setup and execution of pip's tests.

 It is preferable to run the tests in parallel for better experience during development,